The $k$-transformation on an interval with a hole: Introduction

-Note that $R_1\cup R_2$ is the collection of all open intervals in $[0,1)$.
+Note that $R_1$ and $R_2$ cover all the possible holes $(a,b)$ with $0\leq a<b\leq 1$.
 We divide our analysis into two sections based on whether $(a,b)\in R_1$ or $(a,b)\in R_2$.
-In Section~\ref{R1}, we will prove that the Hausdoff dimension is positive when the hole $(a,b)\in R_1$.
+In Section~\ref{R1}, we will prove that the Hausdorff dimension of the survivor set is positive when the hole $(a,b)\in R_1$.
 In Section~\ref{R2}, we will introduce a generalization of the Cantor set and the Cantor function which will be used to prove the main result (Theorem~\ref{mainthm}) when the hole $(a,b)\in R_2$.
-In this theorem, we give a necessary and sufficient condition for the Hausdorff dimension to be positive, by giving a explicit relationship which the doubling map $T_2$.
-The analysis for such holes is similar to the doubling map, via the generalized Cantor set and Cantor function.
-In Corollary~\ref{bound}, we give a sharp upper bound on $b-a$, for the Hausdorff dimension to be positive.
-We will conclude Section 4 by briefly describing the relation of our work with earlier results for the doubling map~\cite{GS1, GS2}.
+In this theorem, we give a necessary and sufficient condition for the Hausdorff dimension of the survivor set to be positive.
+We will conclude Section~\ref{R2} by describing the relation of our work with earlier results for the doubling map~\cite{GS1,GS2}.
 In Section~\ref{examgen}, we discuss a possible generalization of $T_{k}$ to higher dimensions.